-Alberto Caruso has been awarded a fellowship from the Bogliasco Foundation for his project on a lyric opera on Henry James, based on the novel The Master by Colm Tóibín who also wrote the libretto for this opera.
+In April 2015 Alberto Caruso has been awarded a fellowship from the Bogliasco Foundation for his project on a lyric opera on Henry James, based on the novel The Master by Colm Tóibín who also wrote the libretto for this opera.
 Alberto began the composition in Ireland in 2012, during a residency at the Tyrone Guthrie Centre in Annaghmakerrig.
 He then worked with Tóibín in Spain during a residency at the Center of Art and Nature of Farrera; in Bogliasco he will compose and orchestrate new scenes.

-In June 2014 the University of Colorado in Boulder invited Alberto Caruso, Colm Tóibín and the director Ron Daniels for a production of a workshop of the entire opera The Master.
+In June 2014 the University of Colorado in Boulder invited Alberto Caruso, Colm Tóibín and the director Ron Daniels for a first workshop of The Master.

-In 2008, Alberto Caruso conducted the Tokyo Chamber Opera Theatre in the premiere of his chamber opera in two acts The Little Prince - il Piccolo Principe - 星の王子さま, based on the book Le Petit Prince by Antoine de Saint-Exupéry.
+In 2008, April 3rd, Alberto Caruso conducted the Tokyo Chamber Opera Theatre in the premiere of his opera, in Japanese language, The Little Prince - il Piccolo Principe - 星の王子さまbased on the book Le Petit Prince by Antoine de Saint-Exupéry.

 In 2000 Alberto Caruso started scoring films having as a mentor the composer Franco Mannino, known as the composer and conductor of Luchino Visconti's films L'Innocente, Death in Venice, Ludwig, Gruppo di Famiglia in un Interno - Conversation Piece… Franco Mannino had composed a piano concerto specifically for Alberto Caruso, the premiere of which was at Fordham University, NYC, in 1998.